DCC-EX/dcc-ex.github.io/docs/support/makerfabs-update-at-version-with-mega.rst

 Introduction
 ============

-Out of the box, the MakerFabs ESP8266 shield appears to be shipping with a broken firmware that is unstable when used with DCC-EX.
-To flash version 1.7.4 onto the board follow these instructions.
+While Makerfabs WiFi boards since December 20, 2023 and all EX-WiFiShield 8266 boards ship with the correct firmware, some older boards may not have firmware compatible with the |EX-CS|.
+Should you need to reflash the firmware or update an older board, you may follow these instructions to flash version 1.7.4 onto the board.

 Requirements
 ============